-There are approximately 2,790 kiwifruit growers in New Zealand and around 12,905 hectares of kiwifruit in production.
+There are approximately 2,813 kiwifruit growers in New Zealand and around 13,334 hectares of kiwifruit in production.
 Zespri markets the majority of New Zealand grown kiwifruit and is the most recognised fruit brand in the largest cities in Greater China.

-New Zealand grown Zespri kiwifruit generated global sales revenue of \$2.272 billion in the 2019/20 season and sold 145.3 million trays (3.55kg = 1 tray).
+New Zealand grown Zespri kiwifruit generated global sales revenue of \$2,599 billion in the 2020/21 season and sold 158 million trays (3.55kg = 1 tray).

-The return made by New Zealand kiwifruit export revenue in the 2019 year is significant in comparison to other fruit and vegetables.
-Kiwifruit was \$2.3 billion whilst total horticultural export revenue was \$6.2 billion.
-Kiwifruit represents 37% of the total horticultural export revenue.
+The return made by New Zealand kiwifruit export revenue in the 2020 year is significant in comparison to other fruit and vegetables.
+Kiwifruit was \$2.5 billion whilst total horticultural export revenue was \$6.6 billion.
+Kiwifruit represents 38% of the total horticultural export revenue.
 Although New Zealand grown kiwifruit export returns are large in comparison to other horticultural products, kiwifruit is a small fruit category in a global context.
-While the world total production of kiwifruit has increased by over 50% during the last decade, the kiwifruit remains a niche fruit, taking up an estimated 0.22% of the global fruit bowl, which is dominated by apples, oranges, and bananas.
+While the world total production of kiwifruit has been increasing, the kiwifruit remains a niche fruit, taking up an estimated 0.22% of the global fruit bowl, which is dominated by apples, oranges, and bananas.